 Own an aluminum or steel garage door long enough, and you will eventually also own garage door dents.
 This is especially true if you have kids: soccer balls, baseballs, teen drivers and horseplay can wreak havoc on your garage door.
-Dents can become quite unsightly — making your door look ragged and in need of repair.
-Your home’s overhead garage door is an important part of your home’s curb appeal, and we all know curb appeal is a significant factor in the value of your home.
-So your garage door looks….well, kind of awful.
-What can you do besides take on the cost of replacing it?
-Remove the dents yourself!
+Really if you look at your aluminum overhead door the wrong way it’ll dent.
+It doesn’t mean the garage door needs to be replaced but it will happen and overtime dents can become quite unsightly.
+They make your garage door look ragged and in need of repair or replacement.

 Repairing Dents on an Aluminum Garage Door